Shashpal/Research_Codes/README.md

 Some of the research codes I have used during my time as an undergraduate student and research assistant.
-Please let me know if you wish to use my codes, and do not use them without my permission
+Please let me know if you wish to use my codes, and do not use them without my permission.
+It is easier to look at the Jupyter Notebook codes on the github page, as the cells are more clearly spread out and the information is presented more neatly.